As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 - Wi-Fi-only and voice assistant setups are simple, but might not do everything.

-As explored in this smart home hub comparison, a hub acts as the control center for all your smart home devices.
+As this smart home hub comparison shows, the best hubs act as the control center; in smartthings vs hubitat, SmartThings simplifies onboarding while Hubitat focuses on privacy and speed.
 It lets different brands and types of devices—lights, locks, sensors, whatever—work together.
 Hubs like Samsung SmartThings, Hubitat Elevation, and Aeotec pull everything into one app, which is just less of a headache.

 These hubs use different ways to talk to your devices: Zigbee, Z-Wave, Wi-Fi, and so on.
 That keeps your gadgets organized and easy to control.
 Plus, a hub can make things faster and more reliable by running automations locally, not just through the cloud.